doecode/server/src/main/java/gov/osti/services/UserServices.md

 `GET /doecodeapi/services/user/confirm?confirmation=account-token`

-Request confirmation of a DOECode user account.
+Request confirmation of a DOE CODE user account.
 Query parameter "confirmation" should contain the generated token in the account registration email.

 > Request:
 ```